-“Can we hear it before you send the files?”
+“Can we hear what you've recorded before you send the finished session?”

 “How do we receive the recorded files/stems?”